(syllabus and calendar)

 Procedural languages, such as C, center around code, and what the code does.
 To write procedurally, you have to think like a computer.

-Object-oriented languages, such as Java, center around objects, which is more like how human beings understand the world.
+Object-oriented languages, such as Java, center around objects, which can be specific to the problem domain that concerns you, and which is more like how human beings understand the world.
 For example, you can model your program on how you model your business, with "real world" objects such as

 Some Java applications serve a business workflow based on a business model of business objects.
 Corresponding to each business object (Customer, Salesperson, Order) can be a database table, which in term corresponds to a Java object that contains the business logic for that business object.
 In such a scenario, a database field (table column), such as Name or ZipCode can correspond to an object attribute or property.
 In this sense, the term field can have a common meaning in database design and programming.

-This also helps us understand why object-oriented programming is not as fast a programming with primitive types: a class can have as much complexity as a large database table.
+Object-oriented programming with its classes provides a layer of abstraction that is analogous to the real world, but also distant from the native operating system code.
+This helps us understand why object-oriented programming is not as fast a programming with primitive types: a class can have more complexity than a spreadsheet, and as much complexity as a large database table.

 The three key concepts of object-oriented programming are: